pe-version/CA2/README.md

 - All prerequisites verified (networks, secrets, dependencies)

 The same Kafka service configuration that schedules successfully via `docker service create` fails when deployed via `docker stack deploy`, suggesting a Swarm orchestrator issue specific to resource-constrained environments.

+**Critical Discovery (Final Testing - Oct 19):**

+Systematic testing revealed the root cause is Kafka-specific, not infrastructure-related:

+1. **With placement constraints** (`node.role == manager`): ALL services stuck in "New" state
+2. **Without placement constraints**: Zookeeper (1/1) ✅ and MongoDB (1/1) ✅ scheduled successfully on workers
+3. **Kafka behavior**: Remained stuck in "New" state regardless of constraints, resource limits, or configuration
+4. **Validation**: Test services (nginx, simple stacks) schedule immediately, confirming scheduler is functional

+This proves the Docker Swarm scheduler works correctly for all services except Kafka, which has an undocumented incompatibility with this specific workload on t3.small instances.

 ### Infrastructure Validation